-Install a Programmable Thermostat:
+Install a Programmable Thermostat

 For just a few dollars, you can make your home’s heating and cooling more efficient.
 Most basic models let you set different temperatures for different times of day.
 This allows you to automatically decrease your usage during peak hours, which will help you save money on your electric bills.

-Choose Linoleum Instead of Vinyl:
+Choose Linoleum Instead of Vinyl

-Do your kitchen or bathroom floor need to be replaced?
+Does your kitchen or bathroom floor need to be replaced?
 Choose linoleum instead of vinyl as a flooring material to enjoy a more eco-friendly home.
 Though both are known to be long-lasting and resistant to fading or decay, linoleum is a completely natural product, whereas vinyl is a synthetic material derived from petroleum.

-Replace Carpet With Green Alternatives:
+Replace Carpet With Green Alternatives

 One of the best ways to upgrade your home is to replace your carpet with eco-friendly, hard surface flooring.
 Why is carpet so bad?
 Nearly all carpet materials off-gas for a period of time after being installed.
 Carpet also harbors dander and dirt, which can exacerbate allergies.

-Go VOC Free:
+Go VOC Free

 Adding a fresh coat of paint instantly brightens any room, but not all paints are created equal.
 Volatile organic compounds (VOC) are found in many regular paints, and these compounds have been known to release gasses as they dry that can cause a variety of health problems.
 For a healthier alternative, seek out paints that are VOC free.
 There are a number of options available on the market for a range of prices, so you’re sure to be able to find something that fits your budget and style.

 A number of states, especially California, have been facing devastating drought conditions for several years.
-As a result, more and more homeowners are opting for low-flow, water saving fixtures to help them reduce their water usage.
+As a result, more and more homeowners are opting for low-flow, water-saving fixtures to help them reduce their water usage.
 Do your part to support water preservation efforts by installing water-saving sprinklers, adjustable-flow shower heads, low-flow toilets, and usage-reducing tub spouts and faucets.

 Support the green movement with eco-friendly home upgrades that are better for the environment and better for your home’s resale value!